-CGEP launched its first social enterprise in Cartagena tailored towards the city's growing tourism industry with the aim of bringing local farmers and fishermen out of poverty.
+CGEP launched its first social business in Cartagena tailored towards the city's growing tourism industry with the aim of bringing local farmers and fishermen out of poverty.

-This enterprise operates on a for-profit basis – buying, consolidating, and selling agriculture products, seafood, and processed goods from smallholder farmers and fishermen to five star hotels, local supermarkets chains, and catering companies.
+This business buys, consolidates, and sells produce, seafood, and processed goods from smallholder farmers and fishermen to hotels, local supermarkets chains, and retailers.

-As a first step, prior to creating the enterprise, CGEP carried out studies to identify the demand requirements for several products and services.
-CGEP sought cooperation from various hotels, restaurants, and supermarkets, analyzing their purchasing history of products, their specifications for each product category, their order placement schedule, their quality standards, and their anticipated growth requirements for each product line.
+As a first step, prior to creating the business, CGEP carried out studies to identify the demand requirements for several products.
+CGEP partnered with various hotels, restaurants, and supermarkets, analyzing their purchasing history, their specifications for each product category, their order schedules, their quality standards, and their anticipated growth requirements for each product line.

-Next, CGEP studied the "supply side" to identify the current state of production for each identified product and service with respect to demand.
-When gaps between supply and demand were discovered, CGEP saw this as an opportunity to help the city's underserved population.
+Next, CGEP studied the supply side to identify the current state of production for each identified product with respect to demand.
+When gaps between supply and demand were discovered, CGEP saw this as an opportunity to help the region’s underserved farmers and fishers.

 After thorough market analysis, CGEP asked for an initial commitment from the various establishments to procure from selected suppliers that they felt could be trained to meet their specifications.
-CGEP worked with local NGO groups to identify suppliers that were most ready to receive capacity building, that were open to change, and those that embraced the rigor and discipline needed to be a viable commercial provider.
+CGEP identified farmers that were ready to receive capacity building, that were open to change, and those that embraced the rigor and discipline needed to be commercial providers.

 To prevent supply shortages, CGEP's production plan supplies the hotels, restaurants, and supermarkets with a limited volume per week in order to maintain a more consistent supply.
-The hotels agreed to procure 20% of all goods and services over a 3-year period.
+The hotels agreed to procure 20 percent of all goods and services over a three-year period.
 The hotels have since asked to scale the number of products they source locally.

-CGEP’s enterprise has provided training, business resources, and technologies to farmers and fishermen to help improve their yields and productivity, consolidate their harvest, and reduce the number of value chain intermediaries, substantially increasing their income.
-As of September 2015, the enterprise has generated over $1.5 million in beneficiary income for nearly 400 farmers.
+CGEP’s business has provided training, business resources, and technologies to farmers and fishermen to help improve their yields and productivity, consolidate their harvest, and reduce the number of value chain intermediaries, substantially increasing their income.
+As of December 2016, the business has generated more than 600,000 in beneficiary income for 430 farmers and fishermen.